All Episodes

 Well, I hope so.

-I I it's not just air conditioners.
+It's not just air conditioners.

-Combat boots, medical supply.
+Combat booths, medical supplies.

-I mean, we have UK troops in Bajra that we can get cases of MREs to.
+I mean, we have U.K. troops in Bajra that we can get cases of MREs to.

 I'm very glad.